nicklansley/allav/README.md

 To pull and build the image using Docker (as it is in Docker Hub):
 <pre>docker pull nicklansley/allav:latest</pre>

-Otherwise you will need to build it by opening a terminal window in the root of this repository and running this command:
+Otherwise, you will need to build it by opening a terminal window in the root of this repository and running this command:
 <pre>docker build -t allav .</pre>
 The build will take a while because a serious amount of compiling of source code takes place, especially for FFMPEG.
 Pulling a ready-made image from Docker Hub is there for a reason...!

-### A note on the Fraunhofer IIS FDK AAC Encoding library
-The library <b>libfdk-aac</b> is not enabled in the 'docker pull' image, as this Fraunhofer IIS FDK AAC Encoding library is not allowed to be distributed as a binary part of FFMPEG due to GPL licensing.
-However, if you uncomment two lines highlighted in Dockerfile in this repository, this library will be compiled into your own FFMPEG application when you run the above <b><i>docker build</i></b> command without any legal issues.
-* <a href="http://wiki.hydrogenaud.io/index.php?title=Fraunhofer_FDK_AA">Click here to read more about Fraunhofer IIS FDK AAC Encoding library and understand licensing terms</a>.

 ### How to use this docker image to convert your audio/video files
 Using 'docker run' you attach a volume of any name to a host directory where your media file is stored and then run either FFMPEG or LAME on the file in the attached volume name.